puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

         * A new [variable][] name, including the `$` prefix
         * An optional equals sign and **default value** (any data type)
     * A closing parenthesis
-* Optionally, the `inherits` keyword followed by another class name
+* Optionally, the `inherits` keyword followed by a single class name
 * An opening curly brace
 * A block of arbitrary Puppet code, which generally contains at least one [resource declaration][resource]
 * A closing curly brace